-The Hamilton Conservatory for the Arts, located at 126 James Street South in Hamilton, Ontario, Canada.
+The Hamilton Conservatory for the Arts is located at 126 James Street South in Hamilton, Ontario, Canada.
 Students of all ages can immerse themselves in over 100 arts programs including music, dance, visual arts, acting and more.

-The historic Hamilton Conservatory for the Arts features; 18 sound proof music rooms, inspiring visual arts studios, spacious dance studios, an acoustically perfect recital hall and an art gallery.
+The historic Hamilton Conservatory for the Arts features; 18 music rooms, inspiring visual arts studios, spacious dance studios, an acoustically perfect recital hall, and an art gallery.

 At HCA, we pride ourselves on the quality of our programming, the professional credentials of our instructors and the wide selection of classes within each discipline which our customers can choose from.
 We offer dance classes in ballet, jazz, modern dance, hip hop and creative movement.
-Music students can choose from private lessons in; piano, strings, woodwind, guitar, drums and vocal music.
-We also offer group music classes such as Yamaha Keyboard classes, Theory, Glee and Orff.
-HCA’s Triple Threat program allows students to train in singing, acting and dancing.
-Our acting classes for children encourage imagination and self-expression.
-For students interested in visual arts, we offer arts classes for children and teens and courses in Classical Realism and Photography for adults.
+Music students can choose from private lessons in: piano, strings, woodwind, guitar, drums and vocal music.
+We also offer group music classes such as Yamaha Keyboard.
+HCA’s Triple Threat and Musical Theatre Ensemble programs allow students to train in singing, acting and dancing.
+Our acting classes encourage imagination and self-expression.
+For students interested in visual arts, we offer classes for children and teens, as well as workshops for adults.

 A Rich History